justin2004/weblog/DRAFTS/scraping_with_sparql/README.md

 I use folding (in my editor) to focus on the nodes of interest.

-This part of the query (triple patterns filters) does all the extraction:
+This part of the query (triple patterns and filters) does all the extraction:
 ```
 [ ?slotA [ ?slot1 [ xhtml:class "activity-item-user activity-item-author" ;
                           what:innerText ?username ] ;